anselm/blox/IDEAS.md

 		- maybe ignore the second ’scene’ if it shows up? should scene be special?

 	- packages?- does not really handle children though? maybe it does?

-# - other

-	- make a tamagotchi as a demo

-	- can i take a sentence and turn it into letters and then turn those letters into particles and then blow it up?
-	- sound! can i also do sound synthesis and wire sound things together?

-	- scene startup; blair says scenes should start in front of player but that fights multiplayer ideas
-	- multiplayer; think harder about this

-	- need a virtual hand
-	- need some real world placement of objects; can i make a demo of that? pull in arpersist power?

-	- demonstrate a smart card, templated, super rich and super beautiful; examine lifecards
-	- make a powerpoint on this whole app

-	- animate the gltfs
-	- i would like an orbit camera than can attach to other kinds of cameras
-	- i would like to fix up the camera so it does not flicker

-# a story to try

-	- the turtle story
-		- a person appears on the ground, in front of you
-		- can you help me find my turtle
-		- you have to tap on the text box
-		- here’s a picture!
-		- he wandered off!
-		- and then you can look around and try find it? i guess?
-		- and if you tap it then you get some end sequence?